-One of the perks of this recipe is that it’s super easy to prepare an extra one ahead and freeze it.
+Like many of our freezer meals, is that it’s super easy to prepare an extra one ahead and freeze it.
 If you freeze before baking, it will taste like a fresh meal later.
-Just follow these instructions…
+Just follow these instructions:

 Freeze For Later:

 Grease an 8×8 inch casserole dish with cooking spray.
 Follow Step 2 in the recipe, putting the casserole together.
 Do not bake.
 Cover tightly with a few layers of plastic wrap or foil (or an air-tight lid) and freeze.